• Skip to primary navigation

 Can I use frozen raspberries?

-Yes, frozen raspberries work perfectly!
-Just thaw them before making the puree.
+Yes, frozen raspberries work perfectly for the raspberry puree.
+Just thaw them first and cook them the same way.

-Can I make this frosting ahead of time?
+Can I make raspberry buttercream ahead of time?

 Print